2 Part Course |

 • While the life tenant is alive

-• Non-qualifying IIP trusts and discretionary trusts
+• Non-qualifying IIP and discretionary trusts:

-• Appointment of assets to beneficiaries
+• Appointment of assets to beneficiaries:

 • Exit charges and 10-year charges (overview only)

-• IHT-efficient trusts for children
+• IHT-efficient trusts for children:

 • Trust for a Bereaved Minor